jaipandya/SublimeTutor/tutorial/chapter_2_4.md

 Delete a line - `Ctrl + Shift + K`

 Cut a line - `Ctrl + X`
-  If you put the cursor on any line and press `^ + X` then it would cut the whole line and put it in the clipboard.
+  If you put the cursor on any line and press `Ctrl + X` then it would cut the whole line and put it in the clipboard.
 You can later paste it using `Ctrl + V` as usual.